-The following lawsuits were filed at the Court of International Trade during the week of May 8-14:
+The following lawsuits were filed at the Court of International Trade during the weeks of Nov.
+6-12, 13-19 and 20-26:

 Trade Law Daily is providing readers with the top stories from last week in case you missed them.
 All articles can be found by searching on the title or by clicking on the hyperlinked reference number.